-“Edo residents were often ordinary people, like firefighters, seeking protective symbols of water dragons,” according to History of Yesterday.
 The meaning of the tattoos was the appeal.
 Sometimes for protection - and sometimes for love.
 Courtesans during this era were said to have “pledged their eternal love by incising the lover’s name in their skin,” according to Nippon.

 “In 1872, the Japanese rulers issued a national ban on tattoos.
 After this, it was mainly the Japanese mafia known as the Yakuza that kept the practice of tattooing alive.
 Because of this trend, many Japanese citizens assumed people with tattoos were members of Yakuza, so tattoo owners often faced prejudice and fear from the community,” according to Japanese Visual Culture.

 As the Japanese public’s fear of the Yakuza grew, so did their fear of tattoos in general.
 “As one of (the Yakuza’s) greatest trademarks, tattoos are a sign of strength, as a traditional Japanese tattoo takes quite a while to complete.
 Tattoos symbolised strength, courage, toughness, masculinity, and a sense of solidarity with fellow gang members,” writes Mieko Yamada in Japanese Tattooing from the Past to the Present.

 And yet the associations weren’t all negative.
 Tattooed heroes called ‘kyōkaku’ (translated as chivalrous commoners or street knights) featured prominently in the popular culture of the Edo period.
 They were seen as “outlaw heroes who protected the weak and innocent from the powerful and corrupt,” according to Nippon.